pleiszenburg/zugbruecke/README.rst

 **zugbruecke** is an EXPERIMENTAL **Python module** (currently in development **status 3/alpha**).
-It allows to **call routines in Windows DLLs from Python code running on Unices / Unix-like systems** such as Linux, MacOS or BSD. zugbruecke is designed as a **drop-in replacement for ctypes' windll interface**. zugbruecke is **built on top of Wine**.
+It allows to **call routines in Windows DLLs from Python code running on Unices / Unix-like systems** such as Linux, MacOS or BSD. zugbruecke is designed as a **drop-in replacement for Python's standard library's ctypes module**. zugbruecke is **built on top of Wine**.
 A stand-alone Windows Python interpreter launched in the background is used to execute the called DLL routines.
 Communication between the UNIX-side and the Windows/Wine-side is based on Python's